Updated: 4/25/2023 | April 25th, 2023

 Getting Around Québec City

 Québec City is a walking city.
 It is very easy to explore the main neighbourhoods (Vieux-Québec, Petit-Champlain, Place-Royale, Vieux-Port, Grande Allée, Montcalm, and Saint-Jean-Baptiste) by foot.
-The outer neighbourhoods of Saint-Roch, Saint-Sauveur, and Limoilou can be reached by bus.
+The outer neighborhoods of Saint-Roch, Saint-Sauveur, and Limoilou can be reached by bus or on foot (they’re just 20-30 minutes away if you walk).

 Download the RTC (Réseau de Transport de la Capitale) Nomade mobile app to check routes while you’re out exploring.
 The app gives you information on schedules, as well as the closest stop to your location and when the next bus will arrive.

 Pamela is a Canadian travel writer and blogger who left her job in 2010 to travel the world.
-While Southeast Asia and Scotland rank among her favourite destinations, she fell head-over-heels for Québec City and now calls it home.
-While travel is still a big part of her life, Pamela runs Urban Guide Québec City and has recently published a guidebook on the city that focuses on local artisans, producers, and businesses.
-If you’re going to the city, it’s a must buy!
+While Southeast Asia and Scotland rank among her favorite destinations, she fell head-over-heels for Québec City and now calls it home.
+She now runs Urban Quebec Guide, a blog that showcases the best Quebec has to offer.